Chemiseblanc/chemiseblanc.github.io/content/posts/interface-base-classes/index.md

 [Run on Compiler Explorer](https://godbolt.org/z/44o4x6ocd)

 ## Other Languages
-It's worth mentioning that in languages which seperate the definition of a class's data from it's methods this behaviour can be achieved with less overhead.
+It's worth mentioning that in languages which separate the definition of a class's data from it's methods this behaviour can be achieved with less overhead.
 For example look at how [interface types](https://tour.golang.org/methods/9) are handled in golang or the ["dyn" trait syntax](https://doc.rust-lang.org/std/keyword.dyn.html) in Rust.